francamateus93/Omnifood-HTML-y-CSS/content.md

 Meal 1: Japanese Gyozas

-- Category: Vegetarian
-- Calories: 650
+- Calories: 620
-- NutriScore (Registered): 74
+- NutriScore (Registered): 71
-- Average rating: 4.9
+- Average rating: 4.7
-- Number reviews: 537
+- Number reviews: 231

 Meal 2: Avocado Salad

-- Category: Vegan and Paleo
-- Calories: 400
+- Calories: 430
 - NutriScore (Registered): 92
 - Average rating: 4.8
+- Number reviews: 358

+Meal 3: Pasta Salad

+- Calories: 589
+- NutriScore (Registered): 88
+- Average rating: 4.8
-- Number reviews: 441
+- Number reviews: 541

 ### We offer a free sample meal

-[Create simple form for users to sign up]

 Healthy, tasty and hassle-free meals are waiting for you.
 Start eating well today.
 You can cancel or pause anytime.
 And the first meal is on us!